assemblycompany/longurl/devdocs/market-the-edge.md

 **Executive Decision:** This is a **strategic enhancement** that transforms a point solution into a platform play while preserving all existing value.
 Classic "expand the TAM without breaking existing customers" move.

 **Recommendation:** Ship it.
 This positions us to own the developer URL shortening market.

+Recommendation:

+This is a platform play disguised as a developer tool.
+The entity-aware architecture creates natural expansion into analytics, attribution, and marketing automation.
+Go-to-market strategy: Start with developer adoption via npm, expand into hosted SaaS, then enterprise features.
+Classic "land and expand" with technical moat protection.
+Investment thesis: Infrastructure tools with strong developer experience can build massive businesses (Stripe, Twilio, Vercel).
+URL management is underserved in the developer tools space.